digitalfabrik/lunes-cms/README.md

 * Go to your browser and open the URL `http://localhost:8080`
 * Default user is "lunes" with password "lunes".

+## Documentation

+For detailed instructions and the source code reference have a look at our documentation:

+### <p align="center">:notebook: https://lunes-cms.rtfd.io</p>

 ## API